himanshu-23a/toxic-comment-classifier/README.md

 ## Toxic Comment Classifier
 The "Toxic Comment Classifier" is a data science project aimed at developing a robust system for identifying and categorizing toxic comments in online discussions.
-Leveraging machine learning and natural language processing (NLP) techniques, this project provides a comprehensive solution for mitigating harmful content in online communities.
+Leveraging machine learning and natural language processing (NLP) techniques, this project provides a comprehensive solution for mitigating harmful content in online communities. <br>

 ## Key Process